llm-factory/RagPanel/README.md

 > [!NOTE]
 > `chroma` only needs to follow later steps to install the python dependencies to run and don't need docker.
 And you can also install redis by [source code](https://github.com/redis/redis?tab=readme-ov-file#installing-redis).
 Then you can start `redis` + `chroma` without docker.

-4. Install project and dependencies according to your database
+### Install project and dependencies
+You need to install project and dependencies according to your database.
 Again we take `redis`+`chroma` as an example:
 ```
 pip install -e ".[redis, chroma]"
 ```
-&emsp;&emsp;You can also install the dependencies through pip by yourself after installing this project using `pip install -e .`.
+You can also install the dependencies through pip by yourself after installing this project using `pip install -e .`.
 You can refer to the dependency table:
 |database|dependency|
 |-|-|
 |redis|redis|